oploadk/base2base/README.md

     local bin = base2base.from_b36("yolo42")
     assert(base2base.to_b36(bin) == "yolo42")

-Finally, there are helpers for padded base64:
+Finally, there are helpers for padded base64 and its base64 URL variant:

     base2base.to_b64("Ma") -- "TWE="
     base2base.from_b64("TWE=") -- "Ma"
+    base2base.to_b64url("Ma") -- "TWE="
+    base2base.from_b64url("TWE=") -- "Ma"

 ## Copyright